nopnop2002/esp8266_ethernet/UdpBroadcastSend/README.md

 ```

 __Notes on using staic ip__
-When using staic ip, use Directed broadcast address instead of Limited broadcast address.
+If you use a static IP, use Directed broadcast address instead of Limited broadcast address.

 # UDP Broadcast Receiver using python
 ```